My Bucket List – Part 6: 3 Steps to Knock Your Bucket List Out of the Park in 2018

 My New Year’s Gift to You.

 I’m so passionate about this process, that I want to offer you the gift of a downloadable worksheet and a half hour complimentary phone conversation to help you get started.
-To make it as easy as possible for you to take me up on my offer, just click here, pick a time, and I’ll send you the worksheet.
+To make it as easy as possible for you to take me up on my offer, just email me at firstname.lastname@example.org, with a few times, and I’ll send you the worksheet.

 Happy New Year!